flame-engine/oxygen/doc/world.md

 ## Storing data

 It is also possible to store extra data in a World.
-This data will be accessable to anyone who has access to the World.
+This data will be accessible to anyone who has access to the World.
 It allows for passing data between systems or passing references that multiple systems need:
 ```dart
 // Storing
 world.store('yourKey', yourValue);